 Agricultural development in India is dependent on small and marginal farmers.
-It is imperative to ensure that they are able to gain adequate remuneration and gainful employment through their efforts.
-Increase in demand for food in a growing nation can be met by providing them with a platform to achieve self-sufficiency and financial security.
-S M Sehgal Foundation, a rural development NGO in India, has been working since 1999 to improve the quality of life of the rural communities in India.
-With support from donors and partners around the world, S M Sehgal Foundation’s grassroots programs and development interventions have already reached more than three million people across India.
-One of the key focus areas S M Sehgal Foundation has been concentrating on is water management.
+Ensuring they can gain adequate remuneration and gainful employment through their efforts is imperative.
+The increase in demand for food in a growing nation can be met by providing them with a platform to achieve self-sufficiency and financial security.
+S M Sehgal Foundation, a rural development NGO in India, has been working since 1999 to improve the quality of life of rural communities in India.
+With support from donors and partners worldwide, S M Sehgal Foundation’s grassroots programs and development interventions have already reached more than three million people across India.
+One of the critical focus areas S M Sehgal Foundation has been concentrating on is water management.
 Some work done by their experienced and qualified team is outlined below.

 As part of the project, the catchment area of the pond was increased, leading to its rejuvenation, desilting, and directing the water flow toward the pond.
-The rainwater now accumulates in the rejuvenated pond and its capacity has gone up four times to 16.8 million liters.
+The rainwater now accumulates in the rejuvenated pond, and its capacity has increased four times to 16.8 million liters.
 The water level of nearby wells for irrigating crops has also increased by ten to fifteen feet.

-S M Sehgal Foundation and Rio Tinto came up with a low-cost, environment-friendly solution: a recharge well, which helped to clear up the waterlogging in the school campus as well as improve groundwater levels through recharge.
-Addressing the scarcity of sweet water in the area, the rainwater infiltrates through the recharge well into the ground and helps recharge 1.5 million liters of water/year.
+S M Sehgal Foundation and Rio Tinto came up with a low-cost, environment-friendly solution: a recharge well, which helped clear up the waterlogging in the school campus and improve groundwater levels through recharge.
+Addressing the scarcity of sweet water in the area, the rainwater infiltrates through the recharge well into the ground and helps recharge 1.5 million liters of water/per year.
 Thus two solutions were handled simultaneously through the recharge well.

-Now the students and staff do not have to encounter waterlogging because the rainwater percolates through the recharge well into the ground.
+Now the students and staff can avoid waterlogging because the rainwater percolates through the recharge well into the ground.
 The well also helps to recharge the water table, addressing the problem of rapid water depletion.
-Availability of the water has also gone up for farming and consumption.
+The availability of water has also gone up for farming and consumption.

 Public Private Partnerships are the way forward in the area of watershed management.
-The role of NGOs in development of watershed programs is important due to the fact that government programs have large budgets directed toward several villages.
+The role of NGOs in developing watershed programs is vital because government programs have large budgets directed toward several villages.
 Individual issues are compromised, and this is where specific and focused interventions come in.
-Socially oriented organizations are the way forward to carry technical expertise to villages on a specific level.
-Problem areas can be identified and addressed with more effectively.
-While it is given that watershed management is important, what is more important is to reach the small farm holders with interventions that can carry forth the vision of the government to double farmer income.
+Socially oriented organizations are the way forward to carry technical expertise to villages on a particular level.
+Problem areas can be identified and addressed more effectively.
+While it is given that watershed management is essential, what is more important is to reach the small farm holders with interventions that can carry forth the government’s vision to double farmer income.
 Providing them with watershed management programs that are affordable to construct and maintain can be effectively achieved through this route.